New Results on Vertices that Belong to Every Minimum Locating-Dominating Code: A tight bound for the maximum number of min-forced vertices

 \begin{lemma} Let $G$ be a connected nontrivial graph and let $S$ be a minimal locating-dominating code in $G$.
 If $v \in S$ is non-swappable with respect to $S$, then there are at least 2 edges with the colour $v$ in the graph $\graphminus{G_S}{S}$. \end{lemma}

 \begin{proof} We shall show that a codeword $u$ with fewer than two edges of colour $u$ in $\graphminus{G_S}{S}$ can be swapped for another vertex while maintaining the locating-dominating properties of the code.
-This would contradict the assumption that $u$ is non-swappable.
 We analyse cases based on how many $u$-coloured edges there are in the entire colour graph $G_S$. \begin{enumerate}[(1)] \item If there are no edges in $G_S$ with the colour $u$, then $S \setminus \{u\}$ is an LD-code in $G$, contradicting the minimality of $S$.

 \item Suppose then that there exists exactly one edge with the colour $u$ in $G_S$.
 If the only edge with the colour $u$ in $G_S$ is of type $xy$, where $x, y \notin S$ and $x \in N_G(u)$ (by Lemma~\ref{lemma:G_S-properties}(iv)), then $\koodiswap{S}{u}{x}$ is an LD-code.
 Indeed, the only pair of vertices that can violate the location-domination property in $S \setminus \{u\}$ is the pair $x$ and $y$.
 Therefore, the code $\koodiswap{S}{u}{x}$ is locating-dominating since $x$ is now a codeword.
 This holds regardless of whether $y$ is the auxiliary vertex or a true vertex in $G$.
-Now we have a contradiction with the fact that $u$ is non-swappable.
+It follows that $u$ is \emph{not} non-swappable.